mtyaka/lein-oneoff/README.md

     $ lein oneoff -s example.clj

-Please note that for the swank command to work, you'll need to have `swank-clojure` installed as a global leiningen plugin.
+Please note that for the swank command to work, you'll need to have `swank-clojure` installed as a user-level leiningen plugin.
 At the moment, only `swank-clojure 1.3.0-SNAPSHOT` is supported.

 ### classpath